CreateRemoteThread/doxastica/README.md

 ![patching player hp](/README_FILES/hexdump_stage2.png)

-return to our game, your health should be much higher:
+return to our game, your health should be much higher (this should be 500 but i'm not too great at this game so it's less):

 ![increased hp in unreal tournament](/README_FILES/ingame_morehp.png)